genesiscommunitysuccess/docs/docs/getting-started/Pre-built components/tools-components.md

 id: tools-components
 ---

-These tools are components that .
+These tools are components that give you power and control all along the life cycle of an application: the ability to create, monitor, control and test.

 | Name| Description|
 |------------------------------------|--------------------|